apache/spark/docs/mllib-guide.md

   * stochastic gradient descent
   * limited-memory BFGS (L-BFGS)

+MLlib is currently a beta component under active development.
+The APIs may be changed in the future releases, and we will provide migration guide between releases.

 ## Dependencies

 MLlib uses linear algebra packages [Breeze](http://www.scalanlp.org/), which depends on [netlib-java](https://github.com/fommil/netlib-java), and [jblas](https://github.com/mikiobraun/jblas).